TropicalBastos/Embedded-Traffic-Lights/README.md

 4. Run `make clean` to remove the compiled object code that has already been linked into the .hex binary

-5. Changed the environment variables present in `upload.sh` to match your configuration
+5. Change the environment variables present in `upload.sh` to match your configuration

 6. Run `sh upload.sh` to upload to your chip connected via USB